bburan/NEUS642/syllabus.md

 * [JupyterLab](https://blog.jupyter.org/jupyterlab-is-ready-for-users-5a6f039b8906).
 This is the next-generation user interface for Jupyter and will likely supplant Jupyter's Notebook interface.
 It allows you to open multiple file types (including notebooks) side-by-side.
 Although this is still beta software, it will likely replace the standard Jupyter Notebook server by the end of 2018.

 ### Useful resources
+* Course-specific resources.

+    * [NEUS634 on Gitter](https://gitter.im/NEUS642) - Our online chatroom.
+I will try to monitor this when I can.
+Use this for asking questions.
+	* [NEUS634 on Github](https://github.com/bburan/NEUS634) - The source code repository for the class.
+All new files and updates will be posted here.

+* Free Jupyter servers.
+You will have to get the data and notebooks you are working on uploaded to these servers.
+Computational performance on these servers may be slow, which is why we are using exajupyter instead despite the off-campus access complications.

+    * [Google Colab](https://colab.research.google.com) - Your notebooks and data will be stored on your personal Google Drive account.
+    * [Microsoft Azure Notebooks](https://notebooks.azure.com) - This one allows you to clone a Github repository, which makes it easier to pull in the NEUS634 resources from our Github repo, https://github.com/bburan/NEUS634.

 * Additional learning resources
     * [Python for Everybody](https://www.py4e.com/)
+	* [Python Neurobootcamp](https://github.com/dasaderi/python_neurobootcamp) - Various exercises in neuroscience from OHSU's NGP winter bootcamp.

 * Python documentation and help resources
     * [Documentation for Python](https://www.python.org/doc/)